decretist/Dissertation/Chapter2/chapter2.markdown

 [41] "Gratian rarely took his rubrics from earlier collections.
 Rather he created his own ..."
-Eichbauer, “St. Gall Stiftsbibliothek 673 and the Early Redactions of Gratian’s Decretum”, 107.
+Eichbauer, “St. Gall Stiftsbibliothek 673 and the Early Redactions of Gratian’s Decretum,” 107.

 [42] Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
-(Winroth, *The Making of Gratian’s Decretum*, 17, 39, 144).
+Winroth, *The Making of Gratian’s Decretum*, 17, 39, 144.
 Somewhat confusingly for Gratian scholars, Robert Kretzschmar's edition of *De misericordia et iustitia* uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and